Leaf-Agriculture/docs/docs/files_sample_output.md

 \* = Always in response
 \*\* = Usually in response but not required to pass tests

+Despite the example units, Leaf's API will push through every unit, if the processed file contains the `required` (marked with *) properties.

 ### Images

 Also, Leaf displays all the numerical properties across all operation types via a png file.
 Here's a sample response from a Leaf harvested file.